Landscape in Bolivia

 According to Freddy Arredondo, CEO of tuGerente.com, awarded as the best Bolivian startup in 2017, what makes a fintech company attractive due to is its scalability.
 Fintech innovation can solve latent problems in both the business and personal financial sectors.
 In addition, Jaime Dunn, an expert in the capital market explains, the world of finance is becoming increasingly sophisticated, creating ample opportunities in the combination of technology and finance.

-Contact Biz Latin Hub to get support with your investment in Bolivia
+Contact Biz Latin Hub to get support with technology and innovation in Bolivia

-Take advantage of opportunities for business in Bolivia by moving into this market while it remains largely unsaturated.
+Take advantage of opportunities for technology and innovation in Bolivia by moving into this market while it remains largely unsaturated.
 In order to expand your business quickly, efficiently, and in full compliance with local law, you’ll need to engage with local experts who can guide your through bureaucratic process and bridge language barriers.

 At Biz Latin Hub, our multilingual team of legal, accountanting, and payroll experts has comprehensive experience in company formation, accounting and finance, market entry support and more.